-A: There are scores of categories, recognizing entire organizations, individuals, teams and departments, and all sorts of work-related media such as video, annual reports and other publications, web sites and blogs, apps, and live events.
+A: There are scores of categories, recognizing entire organizations, individuals, teams and departments, and all sorts of work-related media such as video, annual reports and other publications, web sites, apps, and live events.
 For a list of categories, click here.

 Q: What do winners receive?